bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 - **Note** that the repo's `main.tf` script hard-codes the AMI for Rocky Linux 8.9 in the **eu-west-2** AWS region.
 - These AMI codes are not guaranteed to be uniform across AWS regions, unfortunately.
-- This means so you will likely need to replace the AMI identifier in the repo's `main.tf` script with a region-specific one, if you are deploying to a region other than **eu-west-2**.
+- This means so you will likely need to replace the AMI identifier in the 'COMPUTE' section of the repo's `main.tf` script with a region-specific one, if you are deploying to a region other than **eu-west-2**.